The Big Lebowski: Plot

-In early 1990s Los Angeles, slacker and avid bowler Jeffrey "The Dude" Lebowski is attacked in his home by two enforcers for porn kingpin Jackie Treehorn, to whom a different Jeffrey Lebowski's wife owes money.
-One of the thugs urinates on the Dude's rug before the two realize that they have the wrong man and leave.
+In 1991, slacker and bowler Jeffrey "The Dude" Lebowski is attacked in his Los Angeles home by two enforcers for porn kingpin Jackie Treehorn, to whom a different Jeffrey Lebowski's wife owes money.
+One enforcer urinates on the Dude's rug before they realize they have the wrong man and leave.

-Consulting his bowling partners, Vietnam veteran Walter Sobchak and fall guy Donny Kerabatsos, the Dude visits wealthy philanthropist Jeffrey Lebowski ("the big Lebowski"), requesting compensation for the rug.
+After consulting his bowling partners, Vietnam veteran Walter Sobchak and Donny Kerabatsos, the Dude visits philanthropist Jeffrey Lebowski ("the big Lebowski"), requesting compensation for the rug.
 Lebowski refuses, but the Dude tricks his assistant Brandt into letting him take a similar rug from the mansion.
-Outside, he meets Bunny, Lebowski's trophy wife, and her German nihilist friend Uli.
-Soon afterwards, Bunny is apparently kidnapped, and Lebowski hires The Dude to deliver the requested ransom money, one million dollars.
-That night, another group of thugs ambush the Dude, taking his replacement rug on behalf of Lebowski's daughter Maude, who has a sentimental attachment to it.
+Outside, he meets Lebowski's trophy wife Bunny and her German nihilist friend Uli.
+Soon afterward, Bunny is apparently kidnapped and Lebowski hires the Dude to deliver a ransom.
+That night, another group of thugs ambushes the Dude, taking his replacement rug on behalf of Lebowski's daughter Maude.

-The kidnappers arrange to collect the ransom.
-Convinced that the kidnap was a ruse by Bunny, Walter schemes to keep the money for himself, substituting it with a bag of his dirty laundry.
-The plan fails, the kidnappers leave with Walter's bag, and he and The Dude return to the bowling alley, leaving the briefcase of money in the car trunk.
-While they bowl, the car is stolen.
-The Dude is soon confronted by Lebowski, who hands him an envelope from the kidnappers containing a severed toe, supposedly Bunny's.
-Maude asks the Dude to help recover the money, which her father illegally withdrew from the family's foundation.
+Convinced the kidnap was a ruse by Bunny, Walter fakes the ransom drop.
+He and the Dude return to the bowling alley, leaving the briefcase of money in the Dude's car.
+While they are bowling, the car is stolen.
+The Dude is confronted by Lebowski, who has an envelope from the kidnappers containing a severed toe, supposedly Bunny's.
+Maude asks the Dude to help recover the money her father illegally withdrew from the family's charity foundation.

-The Dude receives a phone call from the police telling him that his car has been found and taken to an impound lot.
-While retrieving the car, he notices that the briefcase is missing and finds a piece of homework belonging to a teenager named Larry Sellers.
-Walter and the Dude drive to Larry's house and interrogate him, but are unable to get any information out of him.
-Walter tries to intimidate Larry by smashing a brand new sports car that he believes the teenager purchased with the stolen money, but attracts the attention of the car's real owner, who destroys the Dude's car in retaliation, believing it to be Walter's.